-This site uses technical, analytics and third-party cookies.
+This site uses technical (necessary) and analytics cookies.

-By continuing to browse, you accept the use of cookies.
+By continuing to browse, you agree to the use of cookies.

 The Office of the High Commissioner for Human Rights (UNHCR)

-The majority of UNHCR staff is deployed in Africa and Asia, the continents that host and that are the origin of the majority of refugees and IDPs.
-Among the UNHCR initiatives, particular relevance should be given the one concerning Afghan refugees in Afghanistan, Pakistan and Iran.
+The majority of UNHCR staff is deployed in Europe, Africa, Asia and Latin America, as continent sources and hosts of the majority of refugees and IDPs.
+About 65% of individuals under the protection of the UNHCR, among refugees and other persons in need of international protection, are fleeing from Syria, Venezuela, Ukraine and Afghanistan.
+32% of all refugees and other persons of concern under UNHCR’s mandate are hosted in just five countries: Iran, Turkey, Colombia, Germany, and Uganda.
+Among the UNHCR initiatives, particular relevance should be given to the one concerning Afghan refugees and IDPs in Afghanistan, Pakistan, and Iran.
 A significant number of refugees also comes from Myanmar, reaching nearly 500.000 in the region.
-Another situation particularly sensitive regards the exodus of Syrians, who found hospitality in Lebanon, Jordan, Turkey and Egypt.
-In the region it is possible to count 5.3 million of Syrian refugees, other than 6.5 million of IDPs.
-As for the African continent, a significant number of refugees is located in Sudan, Kenya, Ethiopia, and DRC.
-In the American continent the most delicate situation has been registered in Venezuela and on the central american route.
-In Europe, the five countries receiving the highest number of asylum requests are Germany, France, Sweden, Italy and United Kingdom.
-The number of applications has significantly increased during the last years, as a consequence of the wars in Syria and Iraq and because of the unstable contexts characterizing Afghanistan, Eritrea and many other countries.
-Following the conflict in Ukraine, 750.00 IDPs have been registered.
+Another situation particularly sensitive regards the exodus of Syrians, who found refuge in Lebanon, Jordan, Turkey, and Egypt.
+In the region, it is possible to count 5.2 million Syrian refugees, in addition to 7.2 million IDPs.
+As for the African continent, a significant number of refugees are located in Sudan, Kenya, Ethiopia, and DRC.
+In the American continent, the most delicate situation has been registered in Venezuela and on the Central American route.

 website: www.unhcr.org